damianhakert/damianhakert.github.io/source/posts/2016-10-10-gitlab-com-vs-gitlab-ee-vs-gitlab-ce.html.md

 Before answering this question, we ask you: where do you want your code hosted?

-On [this article][saas-or-not], you'll find a comparison between having your code on-premise and hosted.
+On [this article][saas-or-not], you'll find the advantages of having your code on-premises over having it hosted.

 ### GitLab On-Premises Key Benefits

 If you're concerned about containment, security, performance, management, and administrative control, you should consider
-GitLab Enterprise Edition (GitLab EE), [on-premise].
+GitLab Enterprise Edition (GitLab EE), [on-premises].

 With GitLab EE, you take control over every customizable aspect of GitLab, run it on your own server, behind your firewall.
 It's safe, it's reliable